imi-muenster/OpenEDC/README.md

 # OpenEDC

-[OpenEDC](https://openedc.org/) is a free and open-source electronic data capture (EDC) system that lets you create and conduct secure clinical research studies based on the [CDISC ODM-XML](https://www.cdisc.org/standards/data-exchange/odm) format.
+[OpenEDC](https://openedc.org/) is a free and open-source electronic data capture (EDC) system that lets you design and conduct secure clinical research studies based on the [CDISC ODM-XML](https://www.cdisc.org/standards/data-exchange/odm) format.

 OpenEDC is a cross-platform progressive web application (PWA) that can also be installed as a standalone app and works offline.
 The application itself is client-based.
 All data is exclusively processed on the local device it is running on.
 For security reasons, all data can be AES encrypted on the device as well.